aclayden/quakerHeritage/README.md

 ## Contributing

 Feedback is both welcome and encouraged.
-If you use the code, or just find issues while browsing, please report them by [clicking here](github.com/aclayden/quakerHeritage/issues)
+If you use the code, or just find issues while browsing, please report them by [clicking here.](github.com/aclayden/quakerHeritage/issues)

 ## Licence

 Until I figure out how licenses actually work, all rights remain reserved over this code as of the creation date of this repository.
 All previous versions of the code, branches created by Alex Clayden, and documentation created by Alex Clayden should be considered the intellectual property of the author irrespective of individual declarations or file headings.

-##Contact
+## Contact

 For queries please reach out via GitHub.